labex-labs/open-source-labs/python/python-mastery/lab-ex1-1-run-a-small-program/en/step1.md

    >>>
    ```

-   The `>>>` prompt indicates that Python is ready to accept commands.
+   The `>>>` prompt is a signal that the Python interpreter is up and running and is waiting for you to enter Python commands.

 ## Try Simple Python Commands

-Let us experiment with some basic Python commands:
+Now that the Python interpreter is running, let's try out some basic Python commands.
+These commands will help you understand how Python works and how to use the interpreter.

-1. Type the following at the prompt and press Enter:
+1. At the `>>>` prompt, type the following command and press Enter:

    ```python
    >>> print('Hello World')
    ```

-   You will see:
+   The `print` function in Python is used to display text on the screen.
+When you run this command, you'll see the following output:

    ```
    Hello World
    >>>
    ```

+   This shows that the `print` function has successfully displayed the text 'Hello World'.

-2. Try a simple math calculation:
+2. Let's try a simple math calculation.
+At the prompt, type:

    ```python
    >>> 2 + 3
    ```

-   Python will evaluate and display the result:
+   Python will automatically evaluate this expression and show you the result.
+You'll see:

    ```
    5
    >>>
    ```

+   This demonstrates that Python can perform basic arithmetic operations.

-3. Create a variable and use it:
+3. Next, we'll create a variable and use it.
+Variables in Python are used to store data.
+Type the following commands at the prompt:

    ```python
    >>> message = "Learning Python"
    >>> print(message)
    ```

-   Output:
+   In the first line, we're creating a variable named `message` and storing the string "Learning Python" in it.
+In the second line, we're using the `print` function to display the value stored in the `message` variable.
+The output will be:

    ```
    Learning Python
    >>>
    ```

-The Python interpreter immediately executes each line of code as you enter it, making it perfect for testing ideas and learning Python concepts.
+   The Python interpreter executes each line of code as soon as you enter it.
+This makes it a great tool for quickly testing ideas and learning Python concepts.

 ## Exit the Interpreter

-When you finish experimenting with the Python interpreter, you can exit it using one of these methods:
+When you're done experimenting with the Python interpreter, you can exit it using one of the following methods:

-1. Type the following command and press Enter:
+1. You can type the following command at the `>>>` prompt and press Enter:

    ```python
    >>> exit()
    ```

-   Or you can use:
+   Or you can use this alternative command:

    ```python
    >>> quit()
    ```

+   Both of these commands tell the Python interpreter to stop running and return you to the regular terminal.

-2. Alternatively, press Ctrl+D on your keyboard.
+2. Another way to exit is by pressing Ctrl+D on your keyboard.
+This is a shortcut that also stops the Python interpreter.

-You will return to the regular terminal prompt after exiting the interpreter.
+After you exit the interpreter, you'll return to the regular terminal prompt, where you can run other commands on your system.